 - Shareability.
 Another benefit of analytics dashboard platforms lies within the ability for others to also have access to metrics and performance information.
 You need to evaluate if the ways to disseminate information will work for your company, such as with email alerts, levels of logins, shares to project management tools, mobile interfaces, and PDF or image exports.

 - Price.
 Having data at your fingertips will ultimately increase process efficiency and productivity, and above all, give you a way to demonstrate ROI.
 A dashboard platform can also save time from doing the mind-numbing copy-pasting and other endless manual work.
 Only you can evaluate what the investment is worth to you and your company.
 It’s important to select a tool that gives you the features and support you desire, but not break the bank.
 But be aware, some lower cost platforms don’t have the level of in-depth consulting and custom pieces that you might need, so look closely at everything you’re getting for the monthly fee.

 With moving to an integrated web-based dashboard, it’s important to remember that you get out what you put in.
 There is a lot of heavy lifting up front with evaluating platforms and getting things set up, but once you have everything integrated, you’ll see a significant amount of efficiency and it will ultimately get you closer to your goal of being a data-driven marketer.

-Get more compelling reasons for creating a digital performance dashboard and read “Measuring B2B marketing performance with digital dashboards” by Jennifer Leigh Brown.
+Get more compelling reasons for creating a digital performance dashboard and read “Measuring B2B marketing performance with digital dashboards”.